JackJack3231/V0-Auxiliary-Fan/README.md

 Since the [R1 release](#2023-08-15-R1-Release) there are now 3 mounting options:

 1. (Legacy) Clamp-Mount: this one just clamps the duct to the bottom extrusion.
-This was a easy way to secure the ducts, however the ducts were prone to come loose from vibrations and could tilt into the print volume, colliding with the toolhead.
+This was an easy way to secure the ducts, however the ducts were prone to come loose from vibrations and could tilt into the print volume, colliding with the toolhead.
 This version is no longer recommended.
 2. Screw-Mounts to secure the bottom and top of the ducts to the frame.
 These allow the most secure installation, however you will need preloaded M3 nuts in the slots of the extrusion (2 at the bottom and 2 at the top).
 Due to space constraints installing these Mounts (especially the top ones) can be rather difficult on the larger fan ducts with the frame assembled.
 3. Twist-Mounts that get inserted into the extrusion slot and twisted 90° to secure to the frame.
 These provide a very solid mount while not needing preloaded M3 nuts and therefore are the recommended installation method for already fully assembled printers.
-If these are to tight or to loose after installation you can adjust the CAD-Files to improve the mount, a [guide is provided in the docs folder](docs/CAD_Twist_Tightness.md).
+If these are too tight or too loose after installation you can adjust the CAD-Files to improve the mount, a [guide is provided in the docs folder](docs/CAD_Twist_Tightness.md).

 All of these mounting options use the same main duct bodies, so you could also mix and match as you want.
 For Example if you used a Nevermore filter before you could use the 2 M3 nuts in the bottom extrusion to secure the bottom of the duct with a screw mount and the top with the twist mounts.

-**No matter what mount you choose it is highly recommended you use one of the top mounts to ensure propper alignment towards the print bed and avoid the duct to collide with the toolhead.**
+**No matter what mount you choose it is highly recommended you use one of the top mounts to ensure proper alignment towards the print bed and avoid the duct to collide with the toolhead.**

-The ducts come in 2 Versions: A Unibody Version for which you'll need a larger Printer as it is 170mm long and a 2 Piece Version which you can print on a V0 and glue together after printing.
+The ducts come in 2 Versions: A Unibody Version for which you'll need a larger Printer as it is 170 mm long and a 2 Piece Version which you can print on a V0 and glue together after printing.

 I have not done any CFD-Simulation on these shrouds, so they definitely could be better.

-Currently there are ducts for the following Blower Fan sizes available:
+Currently, there are ducts for the following Blower Fan sizes available:

 - [50x15mm](/ducts/5015/)
 - [60x28mm](/ducts/6028/)